 Food & Hydration

 Our Aid Stations & Rest Areas will carry basic hydration – Water, RRUN® During, Salt and Sugar.
 Rest Areas will also have some light snacks.
 Lalbagh, which is the Start and Finish Point as well as the 50 Km mark for 80 & 110 Km runners, will have a running kitchen through the duration of the event.
 It will serve traditional South Indian dishes suitable to breakfast, lunch and dinner times.
-Runners can carry items from this kitchen with them on the course.

 We strongly recommend that runners carry basic hydration on them during the run for their safety.